teq-niq/pingfed-automation/Setup.md

 In command prompt/terminal navigate to "pingfed-automation/verify-downloads" folder.
 Run "verifydownloads.bat" or "verifydownloads.sh".
 Might need to use "sudo chmod +x verifydownloads.sh" on linux.
-Might need to use "sudo verifydownloads.sh" on linux.
+Might need to use "sudo ./verifydownloads.sh" on linux.
 I got this output.
 <img width="666" alt="verifydownloads" src="https://user-images.githubusercontent.com/14346578/210153720-536f2a35-603e-4d78-902e-d632e81bd244.png">
 In command prompt/terminal navigate to